|Abbreviation||FT / PT|

 |LLM(Arb&DR)||FT / PT|

-Founded in 2007, the LL.M.
-Degree in Arbitration and Dispute Resolution has been internationally recognized as a leading provider of dispute resolution teaching and research.
+Founded in 2007, the LLM(Arb&DR) programme has been internationally recognized as a leading provider of dispute resolution teaching and research.
 Graduates obtain professional accreditation with HKMAAL, CIARb and HKIA upon fulfilling course prerequisites.
-Leading arbitration thinkers, practitioners, specialists and alumni contribute to a dynamic array of teaching and seminars throughout the year.
+In addition, leading arbitration thinkers, practitioners, specialists and alumni contribute to a dynamic array of teaching and seminars throughout the year.

-We welcome you to learn about our full-time and part-time program and join our diverse student body which has included leading practitioners from the business and financial community, specialists in the construction and engineering fields, mediation and arbitration practitioners, government officials, legislators, judges and members of international organizations specializing in dispute resolution.
+We welcome you to learn about our full-time and part-time programme and join our diverse student body, which includes leading practitioners from the business and financial community, specialists in the construction and engineering fields, mediation and arbitration practitioners, government officials, legislators, judges and members of international organizations specializing in dispute resolution.

 What our Peers Say:

-For more information on the programme and related activities, please visit LLM(Arb&DR) website.
+For more information on the programme and related activities, please visit: https://www.llmadr.law.hku.hk/.